NCPR/diviner-wp-archive-theme/docs-src/content/documentation.md

    1. Ex: Title: North Country at Work photo collections.
 Description: Collected here are our curated work photo collections.
 Some have been created around industries, others around specific time periods or from certain families.
 Enjoy perusing!

+####Customize Your Browse and Homepages

+This is not time-sensitive, and can be done later in set-up if you so choose.
+Navigate to Pages on the left navigation menu.
+You will see a list of all your pages, which right now, should include Help, Search, Diviner Browse, and Diviner Home.

+1. Choose to edit Diviner Browse and add a description of what visitors can find in your archive if you want to.
+(This is optional!
+You may or may not want a descriptive paragraph).
+1. Choose to edit Diviner Home.
+   1. Once you’re in the editing experience, click on Preview on the upper right.
+This will show you what your current homepage looks like in a new tab, and this is how you can check to see how your choices on the back-end are affecting the look of your home page.
+   1. Now head on back to the Diviner Home edit page, and get to customizing!
+You can keep elements you like, get rid of elements you don’t, and add additional elements.
+The basis of this homepage building experience is WordPress’s 5.0, which includes the Gutenberg Editor experience.
+For more on the basics of Gutenberg and how to leverage Gutenberg to its full potential, use this manual.
+   1. What exists out-of-the-box on your home page are a number of DIVINER elements - you can keep or discard them.
+They are: (Make screenshot of homepage edit screen and label all these)
+      1. Photo subheader with overlaid text - this will appear at the top of your homepage.
+Add a photo by adding a featured image (on lower right) and by adding subheader text (at very bottom of homepage edit screen).
+      1. Link Boxes - three appear automatically; you can add more or remove link boxes at will.
+You can use these link boxes to direct visitors to other destinations on your site, such as your Browse Page, Collections, or an About the Project page.
+You can customize the fonts and colors of the boxes, add photos, etc.
+      1. Featured Story - this appears underneath your link boxes, and you activate it by choosing a post in the drop-down menu.
+      1. Recent Additions - this feature appears at the bottom of your homepage, above the footer.
+It pulls from your recently added Archive Items in your Browse page.